-A Level Politics
+Politics

-Studying Edexcel Politics will give students the opportunity to learn about the political systems in the UK and USA.
+Studying Edexcel politics will give students the opportunity to learn about the political systems in the UK and USA.
 Students will study political ideologies, election systems and look at some of the most relevant elections in recent British and American History.
-A-level Government and Politics will provide insight into political beliefs central to an understanding of the modern world.
+A Level politics will provide insight into political beliefs central to an understanding of the modern world.
 It also develops analytical and evaluative skills in relation to interesting topics prevalent in the turbulent political climate of today.
 The course also provides foundation of political knowledge on which to develop skills for citizenship and university study.
-Example degree courses which generally require or accept Politics A-level include politics, economics, journalism, law, international relations, history and social policy.
+Example degree courses which generally require or accept politics A Level include politics, economics, journalism, law, international relations, history and social policy.
+Within the Edexcel specification, topics covered currently include democracy in the context of the UK, political parties, electoral systems, voting behaviour and the role of the media, UK constitution and parliament, the EU, the US Constitution, US federalism, US Supreme Court and civil rights and US Congress.